 At Saving Gracie, our mission is simple and it comes from the heart: We give pets a second chance at life.

-Saving Gracie is a non-profit organization (501c3) whose goal is to provide life-saving treatment to pets in the Solano County community.
-We seek to help save pets whose families are facing the heartbreak of euthanasia because they can’t afford medical care.
+Saving Gracie is a non-profit organization (501c3) whose goal is to provide life-saving treatment to pets.
+We seek to help save pets whose families are facing the heartbreak of economic euthanasia because they can’t afford medical care.

 Your donation will help Saving Gracie provide life-saving medical care for pets in need.
 If you would like to donate to Saving Gracie, please visit our donate page, use the button below or contact us to learn about alternative donation options such as sponsorship or attending one of our events.

 How We Help

 Saving Gracie raises funds through kind and generous donations and by hosting events.
 The money we raise is used in an effort to support pet owners who are unable to afford life-saving medical care for their pets.

 “Shortly after I submitted Saving Gracie’s Apply for Help online form, they called my vet and I was approved!!!
 Chippy’s emergency surgery was scheduled, completed and he is fully recovered.
 Without saving Gracie, I could not have afforded to save his life.”

 If you would like to discuss your pet’s eligibility for assistance through Saving Gracie, please fill out our Apply for Help form and your veterinarian’s office will contact you.

 If you have questions or would like to hear about other ways to donate please contact us.